nanvel/blog/2017/11/trading.md

 Some bots are designed to get profit from market inefficiency (not enough liquidity to process orders efficiently, not enough time for incoming liquidity to keep up).
 Algorithmic market making is an example - a strategy that smooths out large orders on a single exchange (provides liquidity at a worse price).
+Market making - get inside the bid-ask spread and buy low, sell high.
 Another market making strategy implemented by many bots is grid trading.

 Arbitrage (one exchange or cross-exchange) also just reduces inefficiencies (balances prices between markets).
+Arbitrage - take advantage of things trading at different prices on different exchanges or through different derivatives.

 They are basically not impacting price much, they are waiting for others to move price, jump in and make a profit.